-'The internet is the most open form of a closed institution.'

-'If you had kept quiet, you would have remained a philosopher.'
+- 'The internet is the most open form of a closed institution.' - 'If you had kept quiet, you would have remained a philosopher.'
 After the story Boethius (c.
 480-c.
 525) tells in De consolatione philosophiae, 2.7, 67 ff.

 CHAPTER 5 FROM THE ROTATION OF THE EARTH TO THE RELATIVITY OF MOTION s the Earth rotating?
 The search for definite answers to this question gives an nteresting cross section of the history of classical physics.
-Around the year 265 BCE, In Samos, the Greek thinker Aristarchus was the first to maintain that the Earth Ref.
+Around the year 265 ${\rm BCE}$, n Samos, the Greek thinker Aristarchus was the first to maintain that the Earth Ref.
 104 rotates.
-He had measured the parallax of the Moon (today known to be up to 0.95°) and of the Sun (today known to be 8.8').
-The parallax is an interesting effect; it is the angle describing the difference between the directions of a body in the sky when seen by an observer on the surface of the Earth and when seen by a hypothetical observer at the Earth's centre.
+He had measured the parallax of the Moon (today known to be up to 0.95 -) and of the Sun (today known to be 8.8 ^t) The barallax is an interesting effect; it is the angle describing the difference between the directions of a body in the sky when seen by an observer on the surface of the Earth and when seen by a hypothetical observer at the Earth's centre.
 (See Figure 94.)
 Aristarchus noticed that the Moon and the Sun wobble across the sky, and this wobble has a period of 24 hours.
 He concluded that the Earth rotates.
 It seems that Aristarchus received death threats for his result.
 Aristarchus' observation yields an even more powerful argument than the trails of the Challenge 256 e stars shown in Figure 95.
 Can you explain why?
 (And how do the trails look at the most Challenge 257 s populated places on Earth?)
 Experiencing Figure 95 might be one reason that people dreamt and still dream about reaching the poles.
-Because the rotation and the motion of the Earth makes the poles extremely cold places, the adventure of reaching them is not easy.
-Many tried unsuccess-Ref.
-135 fully.
-A famous crook, Robert Peary, claimed to have reached the North Pole in 1909.
-(In fact, Roald Amundsen reached both the South and the North Pole first.)
-Among others, Peary claimed to have taken a picture there, but that picture, which went round the world, turned out to be one of the proofs that he had not been there.
+Because the rotation and the motion of the Earth makes the poles Def 125 fully A famous crock.
+Robert Beary, claimed to have reached the North Pole in 1909.
+(In Rel.
+155 fact Roald Amundsen reached both the South and the North Pole first) Among oth- ers Peary claimed to have taken a picture there but that picture which went round the Challenge 258 s world, turned out to be one of the proofs that he had not been there.
 Can you imagine how?
 If the Earth rotates instead of being at rest, said the unconvinced, the speed at the equator has the substantial value of 0.46 km/s.
-How did Galileo explain why we do not feel or notice this speed?

-Measurements of the aberration of light also show the rotation of the Earth; it can be detected with a telescope while looking at the stars.
+How did Galileo explain why we do not Challenge 259 e feel or notice this speed?
+Vol. II, page 17 Measurements of the aberration of light also show the rotation of the Earth; it can be detected with a telescope while looking at the stars.
 The aberration is a change of the expected light direction, which we will discuss shortly.
-At the Equator, Earth rotation
+At the Equator, Earth rotation The 1640s.
+It is true, however, that at his trial he was forced to publicly retract the statement of a moving Earth to save his life.
+For more details of this famous story, see the section on page 333.

-Eppur si muove!
+C Eppur si muove!